 Mark is wearing the usual thin shoes with no laces so he fits in his slalom boat.
 Long wetsuit trousers and a thick thermal layer under his paddling cag.
 This is waterproof and has wrist seals.
 His neoprene spray-deck helps keep him warm.

 Connor is wearing the usual tiny shoes and boardies that give hime great contact with his very tight fitting kayak.
 He has on a thin wicking layer under his cagdeck.
 A cagdeck is a combined cag and spray-deck which is lighter and slimmer fitting than seperates, but not as warm.
 He is wearing a slim-line competition buoyancy aid and a light-weight helmet.
 He often paddles under flood-lights, so he wears a white helmet.

 Jon has on substantial neoprene boots.
-His water-proof trousers and cag has seals so he stays completely dry.
+His water-proof trousers and cag have seals so he stays completely dry.
 His buoyancy-aid has loads of pockets.
-Under all that water-proof kit he is wearing thermal long-johns and a thin thermal tee-shirt and fleece jumper.
+Under all that, he is wearing thermal long-johns and a thin thermal tee-shirt and fleece jumper.

 Jon's helmet is a bright colour so that we can see where he is as he swims down rapids.
 It's got great head coverage and it fits well enough to stay in place when things go wrong.

 His spray-deck is seperate from his cag (ie it's not a cag-deck) because on a long day out, you never know when you might want to wriggle out of it.